 COMPLEXITY/SCOPE OF WORK

-• Contacts are typically with co-workers, representatives of state and federal agencies, vendors, contractors, and members of the general public.
+Contacts are typically with coworkers, other city personnel, vendors, contractors, representatives of state and federal agencies, and the public.

 PHYSICAL DEMANDS/ WORK ENVIRONMENT